 Comes with matching 4" extender

-50% of profits from these cufflinks go to:
+50% of profits from this necklace goes to:

 - Black Girls Code